 GENERAL EDUCATION (All BSIS except Pre-Nursing) 38

-•
+See General Education requirements

 GENERAL EDUCATION (BSIS with Pre-Nursing concentration) Pre-nursing students must complete Nursing General Education Requirements: See General Education requirements with the following exceptions: Communications Studies (3 hours) COM 101 is required Mathematics (3 hours) MAT 103 or 104 is required Perspectives on Society (6 hours) PSY 101 (3 hours) is required SOC 101 (3 hours) is required Fersonal Development (3 hours) CIS 205 is required Laboratory Science (8 hours) BIO 230 and 231 (BIO 100, CHE 101 and 103 are prerequisites if these courses are taken at DSU) 41

 UNIVERSITY REQUIREMENT 1

 • FYS 100 OR FYS 300

 SPECIAL DEGREE REQUIREMENTSLIB 101 3

 MAJOR 66

 Interdisciplinary Studies Core (12 hours) BIS 300, 310, 400, 410

 A. All BSIS except Pre-Nursing (54 hours)

 Students must concentrate in two or three areas of study to be determined in consultation with the

 program director.
 Select either:

 Two concentrations (Minimum 27 hours each)

-Three concentrations (Minimum 18 hours each) Electives 10
+• Three concentrations (Minimum 18 hours each) 10

-B. BSIS with Pre-Nursing Concentration (54 hours) 14
+Electives 12

 Students must complete the pre-nursing concentration requirements and two additional concentrations determined in consultation with the BSIS Program Director.

 Pre-Nursing concentration (13)

 • FCS 345 (3 hours)

 Mathematics Statistics - select one of the following (3 hours): MAT 300, PSY 331

 Human Development/Behavioral Science - select one of the following (3 hours): PSY 307, 313, 403; FCS 326; CEL 300

 • Science (4 hours) BIO 217 (BIO 100, CHE 101 and 103 are prerequisites if this course is taken at DSU)

 Select: Two concentrations (one with a minimum of 20 hours and the other with a minimum of 21 hours)

-Electives 9
+of 21 hours) Electives 9

 TOTAL DEGREE REQUIREMENTS 120

+TO TITE STORMS ITTAGET TO 14V